 Cw is the concentration of the radionuclide in water (Bq/L).

-t is the annual exposure time (h/year) ().
+t is the annual exposure time (h/year) (Table 14).

 Kd is the sediment distribution coefficient in water (L/kg) (IAEA, 2004).

 DCe is the effective dose conversion factor from gamma radiation from a nuclide from sediment (mSv/h)/(Bq/m2) (ICRP, 2020).